-Need some ideas for shark week to plan for awesome summer speech therapy activities?
+Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

-I’ve rounded up preschool shark books, games, and easy craft ideas for shark week plus a free shark activity for you to download.
+I’ve rounded up preschool shark books, games, and easy craft ideas for Shark Week, plus a free shark activity for you to download.

-Shark week is in July of course.
+Shark week is in July, of course.
 However, if your therapy sessions are on pause because school’s out in July, grab these shark week ideas for the next time you’re feeling sharky in speech.
 Anytime works for your shark week.
 I do my week in May and make it last for several sessions.
 Plan some shark speech therapy fun and watch your student’s engagement soar.

 So, true confession…

 I can’t watch Jaws.
 Or any of those movies where people get eaten.
 I hide my eyes and cover my ears with scary movies.
-But I love shark week!
+But I love Shark Week!
 Sharks and an ocean theme equal tons of language opportunities for your speech therapy room.

 Children are fascinated with the ocean, especially sharks.

-Well really, who isn’t?
+Well, really, who isn’t?
 Most of my kiddos have never actually been to the shore, but love talking about mysterious creatures of the deep.
 Scary things.
 With big teeth.
-Huge whales, ferocious sharks, and colorful fish too.
-It’s okay though, we keep it not-so-scary for my preschoolers and kindergarteners.
+Huge whales, ferocious sharks, and colorful fish, too.
+It’s okay, though, we keep it not-so-scary for my preschoolers and kindergarteners.
 Still plenty of fun.

 Music and movement ideas